erithion/tiril/README.md

 ## Enjoy watching a subtitled video with translation

-Below you can see a demonstration of how Tiril already strives to be helpful to you by having taught VLC media player to do something new in spite of having grown so small yet.
+Below you can see a demonstration of how Tiril already strives to be helpful to you by having taught VLC media player to do something new in spite of having grown so small yet - translate and save the words that are little-known for you in a single move.

 <details>
  <summary>Click to see the image</summary>